the United Kingdom

 You’ll take part in subject-specific modules designed to build in-depth knowledge of global sustainability and environmental challenges and assess, engage in and create responses to real world issues.

-In studio modules you’ll work collaboratively with other MA students, responding to live community briefs, connecting Lancaster’s research with both local environments and global issues.
+In studio modules you’ll work on live community briefs, connecting Lancaster’s research with both local environments and global issues.

-For some modules, you’ll join with students from other master’s cohorts on projects that will develop your leadership skills – using generative, collaborative thinking to create innovative solutions that are relevant to diverse external stakeholders.
+On leadership modules, you’ll join with students from other master’s cohorts on projects and use generative, collaborative thinking to create innovative solutions that are relevant to diverse external stakeholders.

-Working with students from our other cohorts will bring you into contact with those specialising in global affairs, AI, and global health and medical humanities.
+Working with students from our other cohorts will bring you into contact with those specialising in global health and medical humanities.
 You’ll experience the benefits that harnessing skills and knowledge from diverse groups and subjects can bring.

 You’ll have the opportunity to tailor your final project to draw on your academic, personal or professional experience.
 A range of innovative assessment types will give you the freedom to represent your chosen topic creatively and persuasively.